GoogleCloudPlatform/spanner-migration-tool/docs/ui/schema-conv/spanner-draft.md

 ## Indexes

-HarbourBridge provides information on indexes for source and spanner databases.
+Spanner Migration Tool provides information on indexes for source and spanner databases.
 It gives details of columns that are a part of the index along with their sort order.
 Users can edit the index and modify the order of columns in the index,sort order of the columns, add new columns to the index and remove columns from the index.

 ![](../assets/asset-tlaxupk31pe.png)

 ### Drop & Restore Index

-HarbourBridge also provides the users with the capability to drop and restore existing indexes from the spanner database.
+Spanner Migration Tool also provides the users with the capability to drop and restore existing indexes from the spanner database.
 Once the index is deleted, it appears as **deleted** under the Spanner Draft section and can be **restored** from there.

 ### Add Secondary Index